 - Active citizenship

 The students’ prior understanding was gauged by each one of them discussing the structure and roles of different organisations.
-Beginning from their home to comparing the different other organizations like the sports organization, market organization, housing organizations etc. The students also spoke of how our city is also an organisation and this brought about students discussing how our country works and who was the head.
+Beginning from their home to comparing the different other organisations like the sports organisation, market organisation, housing organisations etc. The students also spoke of how our city is also an organisation and this brought about students discussing how our country works and who was the head.

 The inquiry very smoothly moved towards students wanting to explore how our Prime minister and the government are connected?
 Who is the government?
 Why doesn’t every country have a Prime Minister as the head?

-In the country the first phase of lockdown was over, and the PM was addressing the nation.
+In the country, the first phase of lockdown was over, and the PM was addressing the nation.
 This was once again a real-life connection to find answers to all their intriguing questions.
-All the students heard the speech and then collectively once again shared how in democracy the decision was taken collectively, what implications of decisions were taken into account and what preparation was done to safeguard the citizens before implementing the lockdown 2.0.
+All the students heard the speech and then collectively once again shared how in a democracy the decision was taken collectively, what implications of decisions were considered and what preparation was done to safeguard the citizens before implementing lockdown 2.0.
 All these real-life connections were helping them not only deepen their conceptual understanding but also develop their thinking skills.

 To have further real-life experience, we connected with a school in Egypt to interact with students there to understand what they were doing to help and perform their responsibilities in maintaining the government decisions.
 This brought students to inquire deeper into the rights and responsibilities of children.
 They were curious to find what their rights were.
 This began a reading of the UNICEF charter and sharing of the rights and responsibilities of children.
 The students got into a debate about how some of their rights were being denied in this lockdown versus how it was having a positive effect too.
 They organized a debate using Jam board and Kialo with Form 5 students on “We should not go back to normal, because normal was the problem”.
 They ensured they were all principled and during online debating adhered to the essential agreements set for our online classroom.